ignas012/xml_project/README.md

 # XML File Parsing Project

-This Git repository demonstrates the process of parsing XML files, uploading data to database, and generating CSV file.
-It streamlines the task of working with XML data and converting it into CSV format.
+This Git repository contains two Python scripts that perform the tasks of parsing XML files, uploading data to a database, and generating CSV files.
+It streamlines the process of working with XML data and converting it into CSV format.

 ## Libraries